-According to an American Cancer Society recommendation, people at average risk of colorectal cancer that have no personal history related to inflammatory bowel disease (IBD) or certain types of polyps and no family history with colon cancer can start regular screening at age 45.
+According to an American Cancer Society recommendation, those with no personal or family history of inflammatory bowel disease, certain polyps, or colon cancer, can begin regular cancer screening at age 45.

-The colonoscopy procedure in Thailand can detect polyps and harvest the malignant sample to be studied by a special laboratory test.
+The colonoscopy procedure in Thailand can detect polyps and harvest the tissue sample to be studied in a special laboratory test for malignancy .
 It can also remove certain potentially cancerous polyps before they develop into cancer.

-The complexity of a colonoscopy might be the main factor why people avoid undergoing a colon cancer screening.
-There may be some food or water restrictions and laxatives to be taken to empty the colon.
-Though the colonoscopy is highly safe, it can cause some complications such as flatulence, and there can be bleeding in the case of tumor removal.
+The complexity of a colonoscopy in Thailand might be why some people avoid undergoing a colon cancer screening.
+Though the colonoscopy is quite safe, it can cause some complications such as flatulence, and there can be some bleeding in the case of tumor removal.

 Blood Test for Colon Cancer

-Medical technology has reached another step forward, and now we can screen colon cancer by a blood test which reduces the complex processes and unpleasant feelings before and during the colonoscopy.
+Medical technology has advanced in Thailand, which means we can now screen for colon cancer using a blood test.
+This removes the complex processes and unpleasant feelings before and during the colonoscopy.

 The blood test for colon cancer screening can be performed immediately.
-The patient does not have to go through food and water restriction.
+The patient does not have to restrict their food and water intake for the procedure.
 The blood test is conducted in a specialized laboratory where cancerous cells contaminating the blood cell can be detected, and the result will be finalized in approximately 2 weeks.

 Colon Cancer Blood Test Ensures Accurate Result

-The state-of-the-art technology is still improving.
-However, ignoring colon cancer screening is the primary factor causing an increased number of the patients with colon cancer.
-Most of the patients seek medical help only when the symptoms are already showing or in the late stages of the disease, which complicates the treatment and lowers the chances of curing the cancer.
+Avoiding colon cancer screenings is causing an increased number of colon cancer cases to go undetected.
+Most patients seek medical help only when the symptoms are already showing or in the late stages of the disease, which complicates the treatment and lowers the chances of curing the cancer.

-So, people over 45 years of age generally are in a risky group and should have regular colon cancer screenings.
-Detecting the early stages of cancer can promote early treatment and provide one with the best chances of curing colon cancer.
+It’s recommended that those over 45 years of age should have regular colon cancer screenings.
+Detecting the early stages of cancer will result in early treatment and improve your chances of curing colon cancer.